Curriculum

 - Postdoctoral Fellowship Applied

-- During their postdoctoral year, each fellow serves as a primary clinician at either the Solnit Center South or the Yale New Haven Hospital Children’s Psychiatric Inpatient Service, responds to emergency department calls, conducts comprehensive psychological assessments, and attends a small number of seminars.
-In addition, each fellow devotes approximately 50% of their time to clinical and research activities within their area of focus.
+During their postdoctoral year, each fellow serves as a primary clinician at either the Solnit Center South or the Yale New Haven Hospital Children’s Psychiatric Inpatient Service, responds to emergency department calls, conducts comprehensive psychological assessments, and attends a small number of seminars.
+In addition, each fellow devotes approximately half of their time to clinical and research activities within their area of focus.

 - Pediatric Emergency Department Consultation Service